 The find the related error and click the i under the Action column for additional information

-The Amazon List Errors page saves your errors for the last 30 days unless the x button to the far right of the error is clicked or the Reset button in the top right is clicked
+Note: The Amazon List Errors page saves your errors for the last 30 days unless the x button to the far right of the error is clicked or the Reset button in the top right is clicked.

-Once you have found the MSKU(s) that are causing the trouble, you can alter or add the Expiration date by clicking the 3 horizontal lines to the right of the shipment under Working Shipments and selecting Box Content Information
+Once you have found the MSKU(s) that are causing the trouble, navigate to the List>List & Prep page.
+Under Working Shipments, click the 3 horizontal lines to the right of the shipment you need to edit and select Work on Shipment.

-Once all of the needed changes have been made, click the Transmit Updated Boxes button in the lower right hand corner to resend your Box Content Data to Amazon.
+Once all of the needed changes have been made to the shipment, click the Transmit Updated Boxes button in the lower right-hand corner to resend your box content information to Amazon.

 Cause #3 - Not Finishing the Full Workflow

-If you begin your batch with Box Content feature turned ON, you must finish the entire batch workflow while your shipments are still in Working Status.
+If you create your batch with InventoryLab's Box Content feature turned On, you must finish the entire batch workflow while your shipments are still in "Working" status.
 Even if you only end up having a single box in your shipment, you had already indicated to Amazon at the start of your batch that you plan to send box content info - so now, they are expecting it!

-It is important to note that if you use Transmit All Boxes to Seller Central, and an error occurs for any of the shipments in that feed, you must go back and resend the Updated Box Contents for all of the shipments.
+Note: It is important to keep in mind that if you use Transmit All Boxes to Seller Central, and an error occurs for any of the shipments in that feed, you must go back and resend the Updated Box Contents for all of the shipments.
 For this reason, unless you are 100% positive none of your items can possibly require an expiration date, we recommend using the Transmit Boxes button to send each shipment's data individually.

 If you do not finish the workflow, and complete your shipments prematurely inside of Seller Central, you will come back to a blank Box Content Information page (after a screen refresh) and it will be too late to enter them.

-From here, there isn't much more you can do except manually close the batch in question to clear it from your Open Batches page and learn for next time. ☹️
+From here, there isn't much more you can do except manually close the batch in question to clear it from your List & Prep page and learn the complete workflow steps for next time.